sudiptab2100/Incremental-Merkle-Tree-Python/README.md

     The structure can grow dynamically as new elements are added, making it suitable for scenarios where the dataset size isn't fixed.
 - ### Proofs
     Similar to traditional Merkle trees, the IMT allows for the creation of Merkle proofs, which prove the inclusion of a particular element in the tree without revealing other elements.

+## Code

+- #### `prog.py`
+    Incremental Merkle Tree class implemented with all the functionalities.
+- #### `MiMC5Sponge.py`
+    Implementation of MiMC5Sponge hasher.
+MiMC is a hash function family specially designed for SNARK applications.
+The low multiplicative complexity of MiMC over prime fields makes it suitable for ZK-SNARK applications